fengweijp/SQLStreamStore/README.md

-# SQL Stream Store

-A stream store library for .NET that specifically target SQL based implementations.
+A stream store library for .NET that specifically targets RDBMS based implementations.
 Typically used in event sourced based applications.

 | Package | Install |
 | --- | --- |